Best Dry Cat Food: Expert Guide to Top-Rated Kibble

 AAFCO Minimum Requirements:

-• Protein: 35% or higher, primarily from animal sources.
+• Protein: 35% or higher -- mostly from animals, not plants.

 Top Dry Cat Food Reviews